jimktrains/RexCarcer/old/README.md

     PROVISION COPY ./public /var/www
     PROVISION COPY nginx.conf /usr/local/etc/nginx/nginx.conf
     # Bind to a public IP associated with this box
-    # A and SRV record will be placed in cluster DNS
+    # A record will be placed in cluster DNS
     HOSTNAME docs.example.com
     IP 8.8.8.8/24